emmajanedrews/base-template/_drafts/a-few-ways-to-get-rid-of-all-your-clutter-during-a-move.md

 {% include youtube.html %}

-Whether you’re buying, selling, downsizing, or just doing some spring cleaning, there are a few ways you can get rid of your extra stuff.
+<center>Whether you’re buying, selling, downsizing, or just doing some spring cleaning, there are a few ways you can get rid of your extra stuff.</center>

 What do you do with all that stuff?